orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 # Key

 This document describes the flow for users in as many interesting scenarios as we can reasonably consider.
 The diagrams will represent states, including what the screen will show, what buttons the user can push, etc. The arrows between the states will indicate what caused the state to change, along with caveats.
-Usually the user pushed a button, and a context surrounding it (success, invalid input, etc).
+Usually the user pushed a button, and some context surrounding it (success, invalid input, etc).

-Since these charts can get a little gnarly, we'll make it a little easier to follow by coloring the starting states **green** and the ending states **red**.
+Since these diagrams can get a little gnarly, we'll make it a little easier to follow by coloring the starting states **green** and the ending states **red**.

 ```mermaid
 flowchart TD